cmeeren/Facil/README.md

 Start a build.
 It will fail.
 Facil will place [a simple facil.yaml](https://github.com/cmeeren/Facil/blob/master/src/Facil.Generator/facil_minimal.yaml) file in your project directory.
 Edit it – you should at least set a connection string.

-As an example, the following is the minimum config for generating code for all stored procedures and all scripts in your project directory:
+As an example, the following is the minimum config for generating code for all stored procedures in the database and all scripts in your project directory:

 ```yaml
 rulesets: